yadakhov/insert-on-duplicate-key/readme.md

 ### Isn't this the same as updateOrCreate()?

 It is similar but not the same.
-The updateOrCreate() will only work for one row.
+The updateOrCreate() will only work for one row at a time which doesn't allow bulk insert.
 InsertOnDuplicateKey will work on many rows.